 Before students start their internships, they will receive training on professional conduct.
 Students will be asked to complete a learning contract with their supervisor, outlining goals and objectives within the context of the internship.
 Upon completion of the internship, students will be asked to complete a brief survey.

-You may earn 1 credit in statistics per semester by taking ID3896 concurrently with your internship.
-You may earn up to 2 credits in statistics for two different internships in different semesters.
-You may also receive up to 2 credits for a single internship that extends over two entire semesters if the internship is a different position, focus, project, etc. than the first internship.
-You will need to take ID3896 a second time to receive the second credit.
+You may earn one credit in statistics per semester by taking CLA3896 concurrently with your internship.
+You may earn up to two credits in statistics for two different internships in different semesters.
+You may also receive up to two credits for a single internship that extends over two entire semesters if the internship is a different position, focus, project, etc. than the first internship.
+You will need to take CLA3896 a second time to receive the second credit.
 You may receive credit for a summer internship by enrolling in CLA3890.
 To receive statistical credit, internship responsibilities must include a statistical component such as data analysis and be approved by Barbara Kuzmak at email@example.com.
-If your internship is not approved, you may still earn 1 credit, but not 1 credit in statistics.
-No credit will be given for internships without concurrently enrolling in ID3896.
+If your internship is not approved, you may still earn one credit, but not one credit in statistics.
+No credit will be given for internships without concurrently enrolling in CLA3896 or CLA3890.